Pyrdacor/Ambermoon/FileSpecs/Characters.md

 ## Bonus spell damage

-In **Ambermoon Advanced** the 10th attribute grants bonus damage to spells of the 4 elements earth, wind, fire and water.
+In **Ambermoon Advanced** the 10th attribute grants bonus damage to spells of the 4 elements earth, wind, fire and water and for magic projectiles and ghost weapon.
 The "current value" specifies the base damage bonus which is applied in any case and the "max value" specifies the maximum damage bonus which only increases the possible maximum value.
-The other two values are ignored.
+The 3rd value gives a plain damage penalty instead and the fourth value can specify a percentage value which is used for the total damage (0 means it is ignored).

-- The total minimum damage is: spell's min damage + base bonus damage.
+- The total minimum damage is: spell's min damage + base bonus damage - damage penalty.
-- The total maximum damage is: spell's max damage + base bonus damage + maximum bonus damage.
+- The total maximum damage is: spell's max damage + base bonus damage + maximum bonus damage - damage penalty.

+If the fourth value is not 0, it is interpreted as a percentage value (1% to 255%) and both min and max damage are modified by this value.
+A value of 100 would mean "same damage", 150 would be +50% damage and 10 would be -90% damage.

-Other bonusses like the elemental, level and intelligence bonus are applied afterwards so that the plain damage bonus given here increases the base damage range.
+Other bonusses like the elemental, level and intelligence bonus are applied afterwards so that the plain damage bonus given here increases the base damage range only.

 For example if a level 40 monster has values 10 (base bonus) and 5 (max bonus) and casts the spell "Magic Projectile", the damage is as follows.
 Note that the spell does half the level as damage in general.